madydady/testworks/iwine_api.md

 ### POST-request

-POST-request to the 'tempareture' endpoint with a degree number and a callback function passed in request body is used to set the wine temperature to the specified degree.
+POST-request to the 'tempareture' endpoint with a degree number and a callback function passed in request body is used to set the wine temperature to the specified degree (in the range -5...+20 in celsius).
 Approximate time needed to reach the required temperature returns in the result body.
 To get informed when the temperature reaches the required value the callback request is used.
 Handling of such a request should be implemented at client's side.

 URL: http://iwine.com:8080/service/temperature

 #### Request body

-Request body contatins a JSON with required tempareture and URL to callback function (with optional authorisation parameters).
+Request body contains a JSON with required tempareture and URL to callback function (with optional authorisation parameters).

 	{
-		"degree":20,
+		"degree": 10,

 		"callback": {
-			"URL": "<URL to callback function>",
+			"webhook": "<URL to callback function>",
 			"auth": true,
 			"login": "user",
 			"password": "pass"